Skip to content

 prokka --cpus $SLURM_CPUS_PER_TASK --outdir results_case1 --prefix mygenome contigs_case1.fa

-In the batch job example above one Prokka task (--ntasks 1) is executed.
-The job reserves 8 core (--cpus-per-task=8 ) with total of 16 GB of memory (--mem=16000).
-The maximum duration of the job is twelve hours (--time 24:00:00 ).
-All the cores are assigned from one computing node (--nodes=1 ).
+In the batch job example above one Prokka task (--ntasks=1) is executed.
+The job reserves 8 cores (--cpus-per-task=8) with total of 16 GB of memory (--mem=16000).
+The maximum duration of the job is 24 hours (--time 24:00:00).
+All the cores are assigned from one computing node (--nodes=1).
 In addition to the resource reservations, you have to define the billing project for your batch job.
-This is done by replacing the your_project_name with the name of your project.
-(You can use command csc-workspaces to see what projects you have in Puhti).
+This is done by replacing your_project_name with the name of your project.
+You can use command csc-projects to see what CSC projects you have access to.

-You can submit the batch job file to the batch job system with command:
+You can submit the batch job file to the batch job system with the command:

 sbatch batch_job_file.bash